frisbm/dbspelunker/example/EXAMPLE_OUTPUT.md

 ##### Procedure: get_provider_statistics

-> **AI Analysis:** This procedure calculates key performance metrics for a specific healthcare provider based on their ID.
-It summarizes a provider's total patient encounters, the total revenue generated from associated claims, and the resulting average charge per encounter.
-This function serves as a business calculation and reporting tool, likely used in an administrative dashboard to support provider performance analysis, financial tracking, and operational oversight.
+> **AI Analysis:** This procedure calculates and returns key financial and operational performance metrics for a specific healthcare provider.
+It summarizes a provider's total patient encounters, the total revenue generated from those encounters, and the average charge per encounter, providing a snapshot of their activity.
+Reporting and business calculation
+The procedure likely supports a provider performance dashboard or a financial reporting module within a practice management application.
+It provides a consolidated view of a provider's productivity and financial contribution, enabling performance analysis and business intelligence.

 **Definition:**
 ```sql